wp-plugins/relocate-upload/readme.txt

 2. A simple settings page to define the folder locations.

 == Changelog ==
+0.21 - Fixed problem where folder dropdown was not showing in Media edit screen on newer versions of WordPress.

 0.20 - Adopted proper 'wp_ajax_' action, to close off a major security issue.

-0.14 - Many small fixes (check for existing files, database prefix bug fix, jquery enqueue, 2.8 media library update, path 'fixing')
+0.14 - Many small fixes (check for existing files, database prefix bug fix, jquery enqueue, 2.8 media library update, path 'fixing').

-0.11 - FIrst tiny bug fix (no thumbnails caused an error)
+0.11 - First tiny bug fix (no thumbnails caused an error).

-0.10 - Just starting out, something to get it working
+0.10 - Just starting out, something to get it working.